Let’s talk about mental health

 Everyone responds differently to treatments and a lot depends on the specifics of your condition.
 You may have to experiment to find out what works best for you, but the following ideas are good places to start:

 Seek professional help

-If you’re struggling with your mental health, a good place to start your treatment is with your GP.
+If you’re struggling with your mental health, a good place to start your treatment is with your healthcare provider.
 They can make an initial diagnosis and help by:

-- Prescribing medications, like antidepressants and antipsychotics, as these can be effective depending on your condition.
+- Prescribing medications, like antidepressants and antipsychotics, which can be effective depending on your condition.

 - Referring you to a mental health professional – talking to someone who’s trained to listen and help you with your problems can be effective.
 A huge range of approaches are available, and you may have to take some time to find the one that suits you best.

 Making changes to your lifestyle to improve your overall health can also be effective for your mental health.
 We tend to separate physical health and mental health, but the reality is your mental health partly depends on your physical health.
 You can try:

 - Getting regular exercise (ideally 30 minutes of exercise, five times a week)

 - Eating a healthy diet

 - Cutting back on alcohol and recreational drugs